whobbes/blog/README.md

 8. Put draft to `false` and generate `hugo`

+9. replace http to https in blog/index.html

-9. Push to blog and newly created static content to whobbes.github.io
+10. Push to blog and newly created static content to whobbes.github.io

-10. Job done, time for pasta Morty.
+11. Job done, time for pasta Morty.